mickeymou5e/PredictingCarryTradeSecurities/ReadME.md

 ## Acknowledgments

-This project was inspired by the work of [XYZ](https://example.com), and uses data from [ABC](https://example.com).
-We would like to thank the contributors of scikit-learn and pandas for their excellent libraries, as well as the Jupyter community for creating a powerful tool for data analysis and visualization.
+This project is an extension of my thesis, and uses data from Yahoo, Fed of St. Luis and OECD.
+I would like to thank the contributors of scikit-learn and pandas for their excellent libraries, as well as the Jupyter community for creating a powerful tool for data analysis and visualization and the Imperial Big Data faculty for their guidance.

 ## Contact

-If you have any questions or comments about this repository, please feel free to contact us at [email address].
+If you have any questions or comments about this repository, please feel free to contact me at pk122@ic.ac.uk.
 We welcome contributions and feedback from the community.